 Ethnicity: A 2017 review of nearly 8,800 Americans found that being full or partial Hispanic have lower risk of getting rheumatoid arthritis.
 The authors wrote that it could be a statistical issue since the majority of the sample (40.7%) are whites while the remaining samples are nearly 20% are Blacks (non-Hispanic), Mexican American and other Hispanics, and other ethnicities.

-Socioeconomics: The same review also found that “living in poverty and covered by health insurance were also positively associated with RA,” but there is no cause-and-effect relationship established.
+Socioeconomics: The same review also found that “living in poverty and covered by health insurance were also positively associated with rheumatoid arthritis,” but there is no cause-and-effect relationship established.

-First, clinicians often use treatments that slow down the RA progression to the point where such progression is almost stopped and to prevent remission.
+First, clinicians often use treatments that slow down the rheumatoid arthritis progression to the point where such progression is almost stopped and to prevent remission.
 In 2010, a task force of rheumatologists, other clinicians, and patients recommended such “treat-to-target” approach.

 Medications